gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 static Peripheral fanControl = {
 	.fd = -1, // The OS reference to the GPIO pin
 	.pin = 43, // The GPIO pin number
+	.direction = OUTPUT, // for OUTPUT
 	.initialState = GPIO_Value_High,  // Set the initial state on the pin when opened .invertPin = true,  // Should the switching logic be reverse for on/off, high/low .initialise = OpenPeripheral,  // The name of C function to be called to open the Pin.
-The OpenPeripheral implementation is provided in peripheral.c.
 	.name = "FanControl"  // An arbitrary name for the senor.
 };